Behaviour Policy

 Learning can take place without blame.
 After listening carefully staff can share other perspectives with a focus on how feelings drive behaviours in all of us.
 This stage should involve an exploration of how the child and staff can work together to reduce the chance of repetition.

-Restorative discussions should always be pitched at the right level for the child.
-This could include use a variety of resources which support the child to understand what has happened.
-Staff should avoid using ‘why’ questions and use the school’s approach to colourful semantics to gain an understanding of who was there etc.
+Restorative discussions should always be pitched at the right level for the pupil.
+This could include use a variety of resources which support the pupil to understand what has happened.
+Staff should avoid using ‘why’ questions and consideration to Blank Level Questioning should be given.

-Any questions regarding any aspect of Behaviour Management including Physical Intervention should be directed to the Behaviour Lead who will liaise with other professionals as deemed necessary.
+Any questions regarding any aspect of Behaviour Management including Physical Intervention should be directed to the DSL who will liaise with other professionals as deemed necessary.

 The school also has a separate Physical Intervention policy.